ScottishCovidResponse/Contact-Tracing-Model/docs/doc_v1.0/Build_documentation.md

 ### Contacts.csv

-The contact data is a CSV file contain network data that shows contacts between nodes in the network.
+The contact data is a CSV file containing the temporal network of contacts between individuals in a population.
 The columns are time, from, to and weight.
 An example can be shown in Figure 2.
 The to and from fields are the ids of the nodes in contact.
 The weight field is a measure of the duration, intensity or proximity of the contact.
-This is dimensionless number and is used for determining the spread of the infection and is used for filtering the contacts should a node be alerted.
+This is dimensionless number and is used as threshold for determining the spread of infection, allowing to filter the individual contacts regarding whether they should be alerted or not.
 The addition of a label field is to enable filtering of contacts based on their label.

 <img src="image2.png" alt="Contacts File" width="500">